gem5/gem5-resources/README.md

 ## Dependencies

-The Insttests require the follwing dependencies:
+The Insttests require the following dependencies:

 ### RISCV-V GNU Compiler Toolchain (with multilib)